wb-airbus/soxy/README.md

 soxy has a frontend and a backend component, the latter executes inside a Windows instance managed by one of the supported VDIs, the frontend bridges access to backend functions by exposing VDI-side resources locally using a common protocol.
 At the time of writing, soxy provides:

 - a (basic) FTP server to access the virtual machine's filesystem;
+- a telnet-like interface to spawn and interact console/shell executed on the virtual machine;
 - a telnet-like interface to read/write the Windows clipboard of the virtual machine;
 - a SOCKS5 proxy which permits to open connections on client's side as